Back to all reviews

 • Send messages to other channel members who are also their contacts.

-To limit what external members can do, you will also need to manually adjust the settings in your Zoom web portal, as you would for the “member” role.
+To limit what external members can do in Zoom, you will need to manually adjust the settings in your web portal, as you would for the “member” role.
 Because of that, this process can drag on, just like it does when inviting internal members.

 Zoom’s main pros

 Let's take a look at Zoom's unique features, which make it stand out for all the right reasons.
-Since Zoom is one of the most popular video conferencing apps on the market, I’ll start with its most prominent feature — video conferencing.
+Since Zoom is one of the most popular video conferencing apps on the market, I’ll start with that particular feature.

 Video conferencing